mrocklin/blog/_posts/work/2016-12-27-dask-dataframes.md

          width="80%"></a>

 We see that New Yorkers are generally pretty generous, tipping around 20%-25% on average.
-We also notice that they become *very generous* at 4am in the morning, tipping an average of 38%.
+We also notice that they become *very generous* at 4am, tipping an average of 38%.

 This more complex operation uses more of the Dask dataframe API (which is identical to the Pandas API).
 Pandas users should find the code above